Ruuucker/Ruuucker.github.io/_posts/articles/2019-07-24-CLSIDs and Junction Folders.md

 | SOFTWARE\Classes\CLSID\<CLSID>\ShellFolder  | HideOnDesktop | | REG_SZ, but leave as empty string |
 | SOFTWARE\Classes\CLSID\<CLSID>\ShellFolder  | Attributes  | 0xf090013d (4035969341) | REG_DWORD |

+Next, create a junction folder in a directory that is navigated on logon.
+A good location on Windows 8/8.1 is the start menu (especially since there in no classic start menu).

+C:\Users\<User>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Accessories\<MyFolder>.<CLSID>

+Example of Junction Folder creation:

+mkdir (CreateDirectory) C:\Users\User #?\Appdata\Roaming\Microsoft\Windows\Start Menu\Programs\Accessories\Indexing.{26A81239-BD1F-48E3-BED4-EB313CFCB041} where {26A81239-BD1F-48E3-BED4-EB313CFCB041} is the CLSID used in the registry entries.

+Also make sure you make the registry entries before you create the junction folder to avoid caching issues with initial launch.

+The end.